joushx/jQuery.EAN13/README.md

 ```

 ###onInvalid###
-When the code is valid, the `onInvalid` callback gets executed.
+When the code is invalid, the `onInvalid` callback gets executed.

 ```javascript
 $("#ean").EAN13("9002236311036", {onInvalid: function(){